Containment Filtration Protects Against Hazardous Biological Agents and Infectious Pathogens

 - Proper containment apparatus, such as complete containment air filtration systems

-AAF Flanders specializes in the design, manufacturing, and testing of complete, custom containment filtration systems incorporating HEPA filters with maximum filtration efficiency for a virtually particulate-free lab environment to prevent product contamination.
-The system also filters and contains harmful microbes, eliminating them from the exhausted air.
+AAF Flanders specializes in the design, manufacturing, and testing of complete, custom containment filtration systems that incorporate HEPA filters with maximum filtration efficiency in compliance with the CDC and FDA regulations for BSL levels.
+This creates a virtually particulate-free (cleanroom) lab environment to prevent product contamination.
+Our containment filtration systems also filter and contain harmful microbes, eliminating them from the exhausted air.

 Optimize Your Filtration and Improve Your Environment